phundament/docs/2-setup/configuration.md

 Compared to `yii2-app-basic` and `yii2-app-advanced` Phundament uses an environment variables based configuration instead of an `init` script.
 See also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.

+> `.env` or `.env-dist` files can be adjusted to reflect basic application settings, but we strongly
+> recommend to **not add secrets** like passwords or tokens to the repository.

 ### Hierachy